rackerlabs/rackspace-how-to/content/cloud-servers/create-and-configure-a-user-in-mssql.md

 ---
-permalink: creating-and-configuring-a-user-in-mssql/
+permalink: create-and-configure-a-user-in-mssql/
 audit_date: '2020-07-27'
-title: Create and Configure a User in MSSQL
+title: Create and configure a user in MSSQL
 type: article
 created_date: '2011-04-04'
 created_by: Rackspace Support